jason-kerney/blog/_posts/2023/2023-04-07-consent-for-change.md

 ### Context

 When making changes to a work environment we need engagement from those effected.
 If the people making the change are the only people effected, well then you have engagement.
 For the purpose of this article, I will be talking about consent in regards to making such changes in the work place.
 I will discuss how gaining consent is an essential part of change management.
-The change that is happening could be a large re-org style change, it could be a required workshop that people are expected to attend, the change of a simple process, or the change of a commonly used tool.
+The change that is happening could be a large re-org style change, a required workshop that people are expected to attend, a  change of a simple process, or the change of a commonly used tool.
 Any change that effects more people than those planning and managing the change.

 ### What is Consent